What is Inheritance?

-Sometimes, the owner of an estate may die without writing a will, and it complicates the process of determining the rightful heirs of the estate.
-Such estates are transferred according to the laws existing in specific states on the distribution of inheritance to the descendants.
+Sometimes, the owner of an estate may die without writing a will.
+That complicates the process of determining the rightful heirs of the estate.
+Such estates are transferred according to the laws existing in specific states on the distribution of the inheritance to the descendants.

-The following are the basic steps of distributing wealth to the beneficiaries of a deceased estate owner:
+The following are the basic steps of distributing an estate to the beneficiaries of a deceased estate owner:

 Estate Planning Process

 The asset distribution to the descendants of a deceased owner of an estate is determined during the estate planning process.
-In this process, the owner of the estate identifies all the descendants that are due to receive a portion of the inheritance.
-The owner lists all the assets that he/she owns, which can be real estate, stock certificates or even cash endowment.
-The will specifies who receives what in the list of assets, and the asset distribution method may be influenced by the estate owner’s religion or culture.
+In this process, the owner of the estate identifies all their heirs who are due to receive a portion of the inheritance.
+The owner lists all the assets that he/she owns.
+This may include real estate, stock certificates, cash, or other assets.
+The will specifies who receives what in the list of assets.
+The asset distribution method may be influenced by the estate owner’s religion or culture.

-For example, in Jewish laws, the inheritance is passed only to the male descendants and the female descendants are left out in the wealth distribution.
-It can only be passed to female descendants if all sons are deceased, and there are no living descendants of the deceased sons.
+For example, in Jewish laws, the inheritance is passed only to the male descendants.
+Female descendants are left out in the wealth distribution.
+It can only be passed to female descendants if all the estate owner’s sons are deceased and there are no living descendants of the deceased sons.

 For the inheritance process to begin, the will must first be submitted to a probate court.
-The probate court is required to collect and distribute all the assets of the deceased according to the distribution preferred by the deceased in the will.
+The probate court is required to enforce the distribution of the assets of the deceased according to the deceased person’s wishes the deceased in the will.

 Inheritance Distribution Without a Will

-In the absence of a will, the court will distribute the wealth according to the rules set by the state where the deceased was a resident.
-One of the general rules is to determine the wishes of the deceased by checking if there are beneficiaries who had been appointed in retirement plans, stock certificates, and real estate property.
+In the absence of a will, the court will distribute the estate assets according to the rules set by the state where the deceased was a resident.
+One of the general rules is to determine the wishes of the deceased by checking to see if there are beneficiaries who had been appointed as such in retirement plans, stock certificates, and real estate property.

 Once the beneficiaries have been identified, the court will authorize the executor to commence the inheritance transfer process to all the identified beneficiaries.
 Due to the difficulties of distributing wealth without an existing will, the probate process can take several months or years before the process is completed.

-When writing the will, the owner of an estate may put certain restrictions as to who is paid, how much is paid and how the inheritance is used.
-One of the common restrictions is that money can only be transferred to beneficiaries once they reach majority age, or when they achieve certain milestones such as college graduation or marriage.
+When writing the will, the owner of an estate may put certain restrictions in place as to who is paid, how much is paid, and how the inheritance is to be used.
+One of the common restrictions is that money can only be transferred to beneficiaries once they reach majority age, or when they achieve certain milestones, such as college graduation or marriage.

-The other restriction is how wealth is distributed to the beneficiaries.
+Another restriction may concern how wealth is distributed to the beneficiaries.
 Due to the possibility of misuse of the inheritance, a person may require the inheritance to specific beneficiaries to be made in small installments rather than in lump sum payments.
 A person may also limit how the inheritance is to be spent.
-The beneficiaries may be limited to spending the wealth on specific uses like medical expenses, education, upkeep, etc.
+The beneficiaries may be limited to spending the wealth on specific uses, such as medical expenses, education, upkeep, etc.

 An inheritance tax is a tax charged on the inheritance distributed to the descendants of a deceased person.
 It is different from the estate tax, which is charged on the value of the assets left behind by a deceased person.
-In the United States, there is no federal government tax, but individual states charge inheritance tax on the inheritance distributed to heirs of a deceased resident.
+In the United States, there is no federal inheritance tax, but individual states charge inheritance taxes on the inheritance distributed to heirs of a deceased resident.

-The amount of inheritance tax charged on an individual depends on their relationship with the deceased, and the value of the inherited properties.
+The amount of inheritance tax charged on an individual depends on their relationship to the deceased and on the value of inherited properties.
 As of 2018, the states that charge inheritance tax include Nebraska, New Jersey, Pennsylvania, Kentucky, and Maryland.
-There are more states that charge an estate tax (20 states as of 2018) compared to the states that charge an inheritance tax.
+There are more states that charge an estate tax (20 states as of 2018) than states that charge an inheritance tax.

-Typically, tax thresholds are higher for beneficiaries without familiar relationships with the deceased, while close relatives are either exempt or taxed a lower rate.
+Typically, tax thresholds are higher for beneficiaries without familial relationships with the deceased.
+Close relatives are usually either exempt or taxed a lower rate.
 For example, the amount of wealth inherited by the spouse (s) of the deceased is usually exempt from taxation.
-The children of the deceased are also exempted in some states or charged a lower tax rate.
+The children of the deceased are also exempted in some states, or charged a lower tax rate.

-Distant relatives like uncles, aunts, nieces, nephews, and other blood or adopted relatives are charged a higher tax rate.
-For example, as of 2018, the state of Nebraska charged children, parents, and grandparents of the deceased an inheritance tax rate of 1% for inheritance exceeding $40,000 while distance relatives like aunts and uncles are charge an inheritance tax of 13% on inheritance exceeding $10,000.
+Distant relatives such as uncles, aunts, nieces, nephews, and other blood or adopted relatives are charged a higher tax rate.
+For example, as of 2018, the state of Nebraska charged children, parents, and grandparents of the deceased an inheritance tax rate of 1% for inheritance exceeding $40,000 while distant relatives like aunts and uncles are charged an inheritance tax of 13% on inheritance exceeding $10,000.